 Xerath as his spells are quite spammable.

-Boots of Speed right after you finish the Tear of the Goddess but wait to upgrade them until after you finish Rylai's Crystal Scepter.
+Boots right after you finish the Tear of the Goddess but wait to upgrade them until after you finish Rylai's Crystal Scepter.

 Tear of the Goddess.
 What do you need now? survivability and ability power.
 This item gives plenty of both and a nice passive slow to make sure they stay in range for your full rotation. (also helps with landing those skillshots)